BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 <summary><b>What are software requirements?</b></summary>

-In addition to running an Evmos node, validators should develop monitoring, alerting and management solutions.
+In addition to running an Butane node, validators should develop monitoring, alerting and management solutions.

 </details>